Towards Optimal Sobolev Norm Rates for the Vector-Valued Regularized Least-Squares Algorithm: Proofs of Section

 \section{Proofs of Section~\ref{sec:sobolev}}

-We gather a technical lemma related to Sobolev spaces.
-To this end, in the rest of this section we assume that $E_{X} \subseteq \Rd$ is a bounded domain with smooth boundary equipped with the Lebesgue measure $\nu$ and denote $L^2(E_{X}):= L^2(E_{X},\nu)$ as the corresponding $L^2$ space.
-For $s>0$ we denote $H^s(E_{X})$ as the (fractional) Sobolev space with smoothness $s$.
-This corresponds to the Besov space $B^s_{2,2}(E_{X})$ \citep[Definition 7.32]{adams2003sobolev}.
-Note that $H^s(E_{X})$ is a subset of $L^2(E_{X})$ and therefore not a space of functions, however we have the following well-known Sobolev embedding theorem.
+We gather technical results related to Sobolev spaces.
+To this end, in the rest of this section we assume that $E_{X} \subseteq \Rd$ is a bounded domain with smooth boundary equipped with the Lebesgue measure $\mu$ and denote $L_2(E_{X}):= L_2(E_{X},\mu)$ as the corresponding $L_2$ space.
+For $s>0$, we denote $W^{s,2}(E_{X})$ as the (fractional) Sobolev space with smoothness $s$ \citep[Definition 7.32]{adams2003sobolev}.
+Note that $W^{s,2}(E_{X})$ is a subset of $L_2(E_{X})$ and therefore not a space of functions, however we have the following well-known Sobolev embedding theorem.
 Let $C_0(E_{X})$ be the space of bounded and continuous functions equipped with the norm $\|f\|_{\infty}:= \sup_{x \in E_{X}}|f(x)|$, $f \in C_0(E_{X})$.

-\begin{theo}[Sobolev embedding theorem, \cite{adams2003sobolev} Theorem 7.34 (c)] If $s > d/2$, for each $f \in H^s(E_{X})$, there exists a unique function in $C_0(E_{X})$, denoted $\bar{f}$ such that $f=\bar{f}$ $\nu-$almost everywhere.
-Furthermore, there is a constant $C_{\infty} \geq 0$ such that for all $f \in H^s(E_{X})$,
+\begin{theo}[Sobolev embedding theorem, \cite{adams2003sobolev} Theorem 7.34 (c)] If $s > d/2$, for each $f \in W^{s,2}(E_{X})$, there exists a unique function in $C_0(E_{X})$, denoted $\bar{f}$ such that $f=\bar{f}$ $\mu-$almost everywhere.
+Furthermore, there is a constant $C_{\infty} \geq 0$ such that for all $f \in W^{s,2}(E_{X})$,

 \end{theo}